 On the flip side, you as the seller will be able to get a tax deferral on the monthly payments until you receive the total amount of the agreed price.
 And if the buyer defaults on the payments, you only have to pay taxes on the money that the buyer has already paid you.
 Not only that, you get to retain ownership of your company while keeping the money the buyer already paid you.
 This outcome can be great as long as the company has not lost any of its income potential as a result of the buyer running it.
 These are serious considerations you need to make before you offer seller financing to a buyer.
 But if you are just selling some of your assets through seller financing while retaining stock ownership of the company, then it may be a less risky transaction for you.

 Finally, don’t forget that state and local governments can also charge you taxes.
 Even if you live in a state like Florida which has no personal state income tax, they do have a corporate income tax.
 This might be something that influences you to form an LLC rather than a C corporation so you can avoid paying corporate state income tax.
 If you live in a city like New York, then you’ll have to deal with city income taxes too.
 So, definitely take into consideration the location that your business is in and all the other tax rates that you’ll have to pay to the state and local governments.

 This is not a tax advice.
-All decisions regarding the tax implications regarding a business sale should be made in consultation with a professional tax advisor.
+All decisions regarding the tax implications with a business sale should be made in consultation with a qualified Tax Advisor.